Privacy policy

 Please note that exceptions apply to a number of these rights, and not all rights will be applicable in all circumstances.
 For more details we recommend you consult the guidance published by the UK’s Information Commissioner’s Office (ICO).

 Where an ‘individual’ requests their rights to any points in the list below, they must contact UKRIO either verbally or in writing.
 UKRIO will facilitate this request within one month of receipt.
-All request can be made to the Data Protection Officer.
+All requests can be made to the Data Protection Officer.
 To recognise a verbal request, UKRIO will contact the requester in writing to ensure a log is kept of the ‘right to be forgotten’.

-1. The right of access
+- The right of access

 Individuals have the right to request a copy of the personal data that UKRIO holds about them.
 This is called a ‘subject access request’.
 We will provide these unless legal exceptions apply.